I opened it, but all the pages were blank.

-- Dilbert was once forced to work in the Accounting department, where he was taught that numbers create reality rather than just reflecting it.
+- Dilbert: The titular character was once forced to work in the Accounting department, where he was taught that numbers create reality rather than just reflecting it.
 He erases the budget for the Accounting department itself, which causes the head of Accounting to melt like the Wicked Witch of the West.

 - The Neverending Story features The Neverending Story, a magic book that dictates what is happening in the world of Fantasia and the main character, who is initially reading the book on earth.